 Applicants can visit Teach Louisiana for specific certification requirements.

-- If you test in Louisiana, your score report will be sent automatically to the Louisiana Department of Education.
-If you test outside of Louisiana, select the Louisiana Department of Education (state code 7330) as a score recipient when you register or on an additional score report request.
+- If you test in Louisiana at a testing center, your score report will be sent automatically to the Louisiana Department of Education.
+If you test using the Praxis tests at home solution in Louisiana, or outside of Louisiana at a testing center, your scores are NOT automatically sent to the Louisiana Department of Education.
+If you test using the Praxis tests at home solution in Louisiana, or outside of Louisiana at a testing center, you must select the Louisiana Department of Education (state code 7330) as a score recipient when you register.
+For all methods of testing, you also must select the Louisiana Department of Education (state code 7330) each time you complete an additional score report request.

 - The state of Louisiana uses Social Security numbers to process certification requests.
 If you choose not to provide this number, your scores will not be electronically reported to the Louisiana Department of Education's certification database.
 Your certification will be delayed, requiring you to provide your original, hard-copy score report.

 Who Must Take the Tests?